Sports Innovation & Dynamics Lab

 We design and evaluate personalized footwear and insoles using 3D printing, functionally graded materials, and lattice structures.
 Our work enhances biomechanical efficiency, reduces injury risk, and optimizes user comfort across sports and daily activities.

-By analyzing motion patterns and joint loading through musculoskeletal simulation and sensor-based tracking, we develop interventions for both injury prevention and clinical rehabilitation—including special populations with musculoskeletal disorders.
+By integrating musculoskeletal simulation with sensor-based motion tracking, we analyze joint loading and movement patterns to design interventions for injury prevention and clinical rehabilitation, including applications for special populations with musculoskeletal disorders.

-We examine the interaction between cognitive load, fatigue, and motor performance.
-Using AI-based modeling, biofeedback systems, and mindfulness strategies, we create personalized training protocols that enhance both psychological resilience and physical readiness.
+We investigate how cognitive load and fatigue influence motor performance.
+Using AI-driven modeling, biofeedback systems, and mindfulness strategies, we develop personalized training protocols that strengthen resilience and improve physical readiness.

 Collaborators